LESSONS / COURSES / BOOTH HIRE

 The course will cover a frame and fork only - no peripherals such as stems/posts/mudguards etc.

-Courses will usually have two students on Day 1 and 2.
+Courses will sometimes have two students on Day 1.

 Paint schemes will have a maximum of three colours.

-We'll agree on the basics of your design before we begin in order that we're working towards a realistic achievable goal.
+We'll agree on the basics of your design before we begin in order that we're working towards a realistic achievable goal but once you're here and can see the the tools and resources available, your project might develop and grow.

 This course covers the fundamentals of refinishing; gun handling; prep and basic paint application.